 What is an Infographic?

 An infographic is a medium that turns complex information into visuals or a story to more effectively communicate its key points.
 Instead of boring readers with a lot of dry information or statistics, marketers can use an infographic to send the message in a more captivating way.
 But here’s another catch.
 Many marketers in top creative agencies and SEO companies also use infographics to generate backlinks.
 We’ll get into the backlink generation tactics later, but before that, let’s understand the elements in infographics.

 Infographic Example 1

-Visual communication is more engaging and valuable to users than nonvisual.
+VISUAL COMMUNICATION IS MORE ENGAGING AND VALUABLE TO USERS THAN NONVISUAL.
 Unlike a photograph, however, infographics also offer the opportunity to convey information through text.
 This can lead to a search engine optimization (SEO) boost and many other benefits that a simple picture cannot provide.

-5 Proven Benefits of Infographics
+5 Proven Advantages of Infographics